pagkly/Zed/Investopedia4/Form 8283 Noncash Charitable Contributions Explanation.md

 -   **H**: Fair market value
 -   **I**: How the filer achieved the fair market value2 4

-Part II is filled out if there was less than an entire interest in a property listed in the previous section.5
+Part II is filled out if there was less than an entire interest in a property [[Listed|listed]] in the previous section.5

-Part I of Section B, which is similar to Part I in Section A, is filled out by the taxpayer and/or the appraiser.
+Part I of Section B, which is similar to Part I in Section A, is filled out by the [[Taxpayer|taxpayer]] and/or the appraiser.
 The appraiser must also sign a declaration.
 The recipient must also sign an acknowledgment, and include its name, identification number, address, and a signature from an authorized officer.2 5

 ## Other Relevant Forms